 Jennifer Gess, Ph.D., ABPP/CN

 Professor

-Director, Psychology Training Georgia State University - 2001 Clinic: Walker Family Clinic
+Director, Psychology Training

+Georgia State University - 2001

+Clinic: Walker Family Clinic

 Clinical interests: Epilepsy, brain injury, movement disorders, brain neoplasm, dementia Research interests: Post-surgical cognitive outcome, the development of fMRI as a clinical tool

 Lee Isaac, Psy.D.

+Assistant Professor

+Director, Neuropsychology

+La Salle University - 2020

+Clinics: Walker Family Clinic, Behavioral Neurology Clinic, Huntington's Disease Clinic, and Atypical Parkinsonian Clinic

-Assistant Professor Director, Neuropsychology La Salle University - 2020 Clinics: Walker Family Clinic Clinical interests: Geriatrics, neurodegenerative conditions, Parkinson's Plus syndromes Research interests: Diagnostic specificity in the assessment of older adults G. Andy James, Ph.D.
+Clinical interests: Geriatrics, neurodegenerative conditions, Atypical Parkinsonian syndromes Research interests: Older adults, Loneliness, and White Matter Integrity; ARIA; Diagnostic specificity in the assessment of older adults

-Professor University of Florida- 2005 Research Location: Brain Imaging Research Center Research Interests: Dr. James's research focuses on refining functional MRI methodology to better model how the brain encodes individual variance in cognition, thus translating this technology to clinical decision making.
-Jennifer Kleiner, Ph.D., ABPP/CN Professor Director, Division of Psychology Vice Chair for Faculty Affairs University of Buffalo - 2004 Clinic: Walker Family Clinic Clinical interests: Movement disorders, multiple sclerosis, dementia, brain tumors, brain injuries Research interests: Presurgical evaluation for deep brain stimulation, normal variance in fMRI and neuropsychology Applying to Fellowship Eligibility Requirements - On track for successful completion of APA accredited internship in Clinical Psychology, with specialty training in Clinical Neuropsychology prior to start of Fellowship. - On track for successful completion of APA accredited doctoral program in clinical psychology (preferred) or counseling psychology prior to start of Fellowship.
-Dissertation must be completed prior to the start of fellowship.
-Post-application requirements - Personal interview (via remote platform) occurring in January 2024 - Successful completion of the neuropsychology matching program Post-match requirements - Pass criminal background checks by Arkansas State Police and FBI, including fingerprinting - Pass pre-employment drug screen (Interns also subject per UAMS policy to random drug screens during internship) Application Procedure Application materials should be emailed to Dr. Jennifer Gess, Director of Psychology Training, at gessjenniferl@uams.edu - Cover Letter - Current CV - Three letters of reference, one of which must be from internship - Documentation of dissertation status and completion of dissertation by start of fellowship - Two de-identified reports The deadline for completed applications is December 1, 2023.
+G. Andy James, Ph.D.

+Professor

+University of Florida - 2005

+Research Location: Brain Imaging Research Center

+Research Interests: Dr. James's research focuses on refining functional MRI methodology to better model how the brain encodes individual variance in cognition, thus translating this technology to clinical decision making.

+Jennifer Kleiner, Ph.D., ABPP/CN

+Professor

+Director, Division of Psychology Vice Chair for Faculty Affairs University of Buffalo - 2004

+Clinic: Walker Family Clinic

+Clinical interests: Movement disorders, multiple sclerosis, dementia, brain tumors, brain injuries Research interests: Presurgical evaluation for deep brain stimulation and postsurgical outcomes

+Applying to Fellowship

+Eligibility Requirements

+- On track for successful completion of an APA-accredited internship in Clinical Psychology, with specialty training in Clinical Neuropsychology prior to start of Fellowship - On track for successful completion of an APA-accredited doctoral program in clinical psychology (preferred) or counseling psychology prior to start of Fellowship

+Post-Application Requirements

+- Personal interview (via remote platform) occurring in January 2025 - Successful completion of the neuropsychology matching program

+Post-Match Requirements

+- Pass criminal background checks by the Arkansas State Police and FBI, including fingerprinting - Pass a pre-employment drug screen (Fellows are also subject per UAMS policy to random drug screens during internship)

+Application Procedure

+Application materials should be emailed to Dr. Jennifer Gess, Director of Psychology Training, at gessjenniferl@uams.edu

+- Cover Letter

+- Current CV

+- Three letters of reference, one of which must be from internship

+- Documentation of dissertation status and completion of dissertation by start of fellowship

+- Two de-identified reports

+The deadline for completed applications is December 1, 2024.

 Interviews

-Interviews will take place remotely during the month of January 2024.
+Interviews will take place remotely during the month of January 2025.
 We will contact applicants to schedule an interview once all materials are reviewed.

 Stipend and Fringe Benefits

-Benefits: The current salary is \$48,000 for the first year and \$50,000 for the second year.
+Benefits: The current salary is \$52,389 for the first year and \$54, 572 for the second year.
 Health insurance is available for families or single individual at a reasonable rate.
 All fees associated with EPPP and the licensure process (preparation materials, fees, etc.) are covered in full by the department.
 The resident will also receive some support for conference attendance with successful acceptance of a presentation.
 Vacation, sick leave, and professional leave are standard.
-The resident will have their own office with up to date technology support.
+The resident will have their own office with up-to-date technology support.

 Psychology trainees are considered Medical School House Staff and participate in all fringe benefits allotted to Medical Interns and Residents as set forth by UAMS and Arkansas Children's Hospital.
 These include, but are not limited to, paid professional liability insurance coverage, paid hospitalization insurance policy for the intern, plus benefits at nominal cost for dependents.

-Contact Information

-Training Director

-Jennifer L. Gess, Ph.D., ABPP/CN Walker Family Clinic 4301 W. Markham St., Slot 568 Little Rock, AR 72205 gessjenniferl@uams.edu

-Phone: (501) 526-8239 Fax: (501) 526-5296

-Psychology Training Assistant

-David Miles Walker Family Clinic 4301 West Markham St., slot #568 Little Rock, AR 72202 damiles2@uams.edu Phone 501-320-7302 Fax (501) 526-8199